Profile picture for user Desmond Jagmohan

 Research Interests

-History of African American and American Political Thought
+History of American and African American Political Thought

-REP and American Political Development
+Race and American Political Development

 Degrees